-This also creates insurance that should the Minister’s decision backfire, the responsibility lies with the stakeholders that were present.
+This creates insurance for the Minister’s decision later.
+Anything that might backfire can be pointed back to the responsibility of any of the other stakeholders that were present.

 I had been briefed on all of this, and told exactly how much was riding on successfully extending the funding.
 This could mean another 600,000 EUR to keep 5 of my colleagues working for 4 more years.
 Or not.

 The first clue that the Minister wouldn’t show up came on the agenda that was circulated the day before.
 There was an asterisk beside his name.
 But he appointed someone from the ministry in his stead, and the ceremony proceeded.